Movie Movie

 Movie Movie is a 1978 American double bill directed by Stanley Donen.
 It consists of two films: Dynamite Hands, a boxing ring morality play, and Baxter's Beauties of 1933, a musical comedy, both starring the husband-and-wife team of George C. Scott and Trish Van Devere.
-A fake trailer for a flying-ace movie set in World War I titled Zero Hour (also starring Scott) is shown between the double feature.
+A fake trailer for a flying-ace movie set in World War I titled Zero Hour (also featuring Scott, Wallach, and Carney) is shown between the double feature.

 Barry Bostwick, Red Buttons, Art Carney and Eli Wallach appear in both segments, with Harry Hamlin, Barbara Harris and Ann Reinking featured in one each.
 The script was written by Larry Gelbart and Sheldon Keller.

 Plot

 The film is introduced by George "The Burns" Burns, who tells viewers that they are about to see an old-style double feature.
 In the old days, he explains, movies were in black-and-white except sometimes "when they sang it came out in color."